Falilah/pomodoro/readme.md

 - Allow users to acknowledge ✅
 - After aknowldging, start counting the break time ✅
 - trigger a continuation sound ==> allow users to acknowledge before continuation. ✅
-- show time sp✅ent
+- show time spent

 =====================> The break sound aknowledgment is a `yes` or `No` question if yes ===> trigger another round of pomodoro, if no trigger a total stop to the execution. ✅

 ### Bonus feature
-- ask for how many round of pomodoro to determine the long break
+- ask for how many round of pomodoro to determine the long break ✅
 - log the productivity of the day base on how may round was done
+- show progress bar ✅

 ### imaginary features